benjamin3344/DGP-SPR/README.md

 ## Requirements

+- python 3.7
+- torch 1.8.0
+- torchdiffeq 0.2.2
+- please check example_scripts for other libraries

 ## Data

 The experiments can be run on cryo-EM datasets with extracted particle stacks (.mrc or .mrcs), ctf and poses estimation (.pkl).
 Please check CryoDRGN([https://github.com/ml-struct-bio/cryodrgn](https://github.com/ml-struct-bio/cryodrgn)) for pre-processing.
 The commonly-used experimental datasets include: